 A Susceptible Population

 Nor was pneumonia the only increased risk associated with wearing dentures at night.
 In fact, there were several other health consequences.
-People who slept with dentures in were more likely to have tongue and denture plaque, gum inflammation, presence of candida fungus, and higher levels of interleukin-6, a compound associated with the body fighting infection.
+People who slept with dentures in were more likely to have tongue and denture plaque, gum inflammation, presence of candida fungus, and higher levels of interleukin-6 (IL-6), a compound associated with the body fighting infection.
 However, IL-6 is also linked to chronic inflammation.
 Research links chronic inflammation to cancer and dementia.

 Although these are not as serious as the pneumonia risk, they are noteworthy because they can decrease the quality of life and lead to more serious consequences later on.